openalea/action-build-publish-anaconda/README.md

 Note that for pure python packages, the publication is only triggered after build on ubuntu-latest.
 The associated development workflow is:
 - create a branch for new development
-- push on git (no ci triggered at this stage)
+- push on git (CI does nothing at this stage)
-- when done, open a PR (trigger build on py_latest + test without publication)
+- when done, open a PR (CI will build on py_latest and test the package, but do not publish it)
 - check CI results, ask for review, ammend PR (CI is re-run after each push)
-- when CI and review are okay, merge PR (CI trigger build on py_latest + publication on dev channel)
+- when CI and review are okay, merge PR (CI will build on py_latest and publish on dev channel)
 - repeat open branch / PR / merge as much as needed
 - when a new stable version of the package is ready for publication on openalea, go to 'actions' tab of your Github project, click on 'OpenAlea CI' and 'Run'. this will trigger a CI build on all supported os x py version.
 - If CI check is okay, congrats, you can push a new tag (vx.x.x).
-This will publish your package on rc (release candidate).
+CI will build, test and publish your package on rc (release candidate) channel.
-- Publication on public openalea main channel will be done by OpenAlea core developper team.
+- Publication on openalea main channel will be done by OpenAlea core developer team or during Release coding sprints.

 ## Documentation